 Kamatera company logo.

 Kamatera offers enterprise-grade cloud VPS hosting that’s perfect for scaling up or down at will.
-You can deploy servers, add databases, or expand resources in just a few clicks—making it a great fit for businesses expecting rapid growth or fluctuating demand.
+You can spin up servers, add databases, or expand resources in minutes—ideal for businesses expecting rapid growth or fluctuating demand.

-It’s also incredibly versatile—you can use Kamatera for websites, apps, email hosting, VoIP services, CRMs, and more.
-Its use cases go far beyond traditional hosting.
+It’s also incredibly versatile.
+Beyond websites, you can run apps, email, VoIP, CRMs, staging environments, and more—use cases that go far beyond traditional hosting.

-Rather than choosing from a handful of preset plans, Kamatera lets you configure your server specs exactly how you want.
-Select your preferred data center, OS (including Windows), CPU cores, RAM, storage, bandwidth, IP addresses, and even control panels during setup.
+Rather than choosing from a handful of preset plans, Kamatera lets you configure specs exactly how you want.
+Select your data center region, OS (including Windows), CPU cores, RAM, NVMe storage, bandwidth, IP addresses, and your preferred control panel during setup.

 Scaling is just as easy.
-Add extra storage, bandwidth, or compute power on demand—perfect for handling seasonal traffic spikes, promotional events, or app rollouts.
+Add extra storage, bandwidth, or compute power on demand—perfect for seasonal spikes, promotional events, or app rollouts—without re-provisioning an entirely new server.

 Hostinger — The Most Affordable VPS Hosting